Western Maryland Railway: 20th century

 WM opened a passenger station in Cumberland and one in Hagerstown in 1913.
 The Cumberland station contained the offices for the Western Division.
 The building, which is called Canal Place, is operated by the National Park Service and includes the station for the Western Maryland Scenic Railroad and a visitors center for the C&O Canal National Historical Park.
 The Cumberland site was added to the National Register of Historic Places in 1973.
 The Hagerstown station was added to the National Register of Historic Places in 1976.

 In 1913 the WM changed the name of its Finksburg, Maryland station to "Asbestos" in respect for the local Baltimore Roofing and Asbestos Company, to the consternation of local residents.
 This led to the area by the station (a half mile from town) and factory being called Asbestos, Maryland at least into the 1930s.
+Subsequently the area has been referred to as "Cedarhurst."

 In the large valley near the mouth of Leading Creek and the Tygart Valley River, the WVC&P constructed the city of Elkins.
 Named after investor Stephen Benton Elkins, Elkins was home to a large rail yard for the railroad and served as the hub of Western Maryland and Chessie System operations in the region well into the 1980s.

 The WVC&P was sold to the Fuller Syndicate in 1902 and was merged into the Western Maryland in 1905.
 Known as the Thomas Subdivision, the line connected to the Western Maryland mainline at Maryland Junction, south of Cumberland.
 This line, famous for its Black Water Grade in Blackwater Canyon, became an important part of the Western Maryland's success until its eventual abandonment in the 1970s.

 In 1927, the WM purchased the Greenbrier, Cheat and Elk Railroad, which ran from Cheat Junction, on the Durbin sub, to Bergoo.
 This line became the GC&E Subdivision.
 In 1929, WM's purchase of a line from the West Virginia Midland Railway extended the GC&E sub southward to Webster Springs.
 While these lines were originally built as logging railroads, the WM also used them for coal operations.